risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-trial.md

 Select an installation or running method.

 These options are all for testing purposes.
-For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md) or [Kubernetes](/deploy/deploy-k8s-helm.md).
+For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md), [Kubernetes with Helm](/deploy/deploy-k8s-helm.md), or [Kubernetes with Operator](/deploy/risingwave-kubernetes.md).

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';